Redwood National and State Parks

 The World Heritage site comprises a region of coastal mountains bordering the Pacific Ocean, equidistant (560 kilometers or 350 miles) from San Francisco, California and Portland, Oregon.
 It is covered with a magnificent forest of coast redwoods (Sequoia sempervirens), the tallest living things and among the most impressive trees in the world.
 Several of the world’s tallest trees grow within the site (World Heritage Committee, 2019).

-Largest, contiguous ancient Redwood Forest
+One of the largest, contiguous ancient Redwood Forest

 Criterion